sharp1/terraform-portfolio-project/README.md

 6. Terraform – Infrastructure as Code
 Terraform defines and manages all of the infrastructure (S3 bucket, OAI, CloudFront distribution, and remote state backend).
 It provides version control for the infrastructure, drift detection (plan/apply), and reproducible deployments from code instead of manual console changes.

-If you want, next we can do a similar pass on your actual main.tf/variables.tf comments so the code and README “speak the same language.”